MohammadB88/ansible_practice/README.md

 - use cron module to schedule jobs
 - use parted and mount module to partition, create, and mount storage devices
 - use user module to create users, assign them passwords, a trick to kill a specific process
+- Use handlers to restart or reload services